Traveling in India

 I honestly didn’t know what to expect regarding the locals when I arrived in India.
 I heard so many conflicting things, I had absolutely no idea how it was going to be.
 It turned out they were friendly.
 Quite discreet but open to talk, and speaking proper English.
 In New Delhi, I spent a few days with a group of Indian guys, and we had a ball!
 They loved it when one evening, during a house party, I put a Panjabi MC song!
 “Whaaaaaat!?
 You know that song???
 It was a massive hit here in India!”

 It was a lot easier to interact with them in the south of the country.
 Indeed, in the north, especially in New Delhi, there are cars everywhere, plus the crowd, the noise, the pollution… Seriously it’s a big mess, and some travelers are not ready for this!
 When traveling in India, you need to know one thing : the south is a lot more relaxed than the north.
-Less people, less requests from the locals, less traffic… Therefore you can really exchange with them.
+Less people, less requests and scams from the locals, less traffic… Therefore you can really exchange with them.
+Check this detailed article about the differences between north and south India.
 Most of the Indian guys I talked to had dreams of being an entrepreneur, or being successful playing cricket (that’s the most popular sport in India!).
 As open-minded as they are to talk and get to know you, I didn’t see many interactions men-women in India.
 Since we’re talking about it…

 There are less women than men in the country, and there’s a reason.
 When a pregnant woman finds out she’s expecting a little girl (and not a boy!), her husband sometimes asks her to abort.
 Why?
 The little girl is going to grow up, one day she’ll get married, and her father will have to pay everything for the wedding.
 Not only he has to pay for everything, but he’s also going to “give” his daughter to her new husband… You may know this, but Indian weddings are different than ours.
 We’re talking about hundreds of guests, a big party lasting several days, tons of food… It’s a huge expense for the father who prefers to save himself this drain on his finances.
 Therefore he anticipates, and asks his wife to have an abortion.